Pratheek-Tirunagari-and-Ashruj-Gautam/Multi-Modal-Health-Insights-Platform/README.md

 ```powershell
 python gui.py
 ```
-Note: Your system is expected to have Llama 3.2 in your local system.
-If not, please download it: https://www.llama.com/llama-downloads/
+**Note**: Your system is expected to have Llama 3.2 installed locally.
+If not, please download it from [https://www.llama.com/llama-downloads/](https://www.llama.com/llama-downloads/)

 ## Development Guidelines
 1. Security: